A breakthrough technique with great potential.

 Manning’s operation was the third attempt at a penis transplant.
-The first, performed in 2004, was successful—the patient eventually fathered a child—however the second, which took place in 2006 in China, was not.
+The first, which took place in 2006 in China, was not successful.
+However, a successful one was performed in 2014 in South Africa, and the patient eventually fathered a child.

 Requiring the skills of seven surgeons, and a large support staff, the procedure required the delicate reconnecting of Manning’s arteries, veins, and even nerves—which, if all goes well, may grant a degree of sensitivity.

 As it is still an experimental operation, it is estimated to cost between $50,000 and $70,000, though Johns Hopkins as well as Massachusetts General Hospital—and even the physicians involved—are donating their services free of charge.

 Dr. Cetrulo, again speaking to the New York Times, said that they are hopeful that Manning will regain some sexual ability and normal urination after some months.

 Manning, meanwhile, will have to be careful to avoid infection and will have to take anti-rejection medication for the rest of his life.

 The family of the donated organ, acquired from the New England Organ Bank, has requested anonymity but has also expressed pleasure at the success of Manning’s operation.